Frequently Asked Questions

 How do I join/get involved?

 We are always looking for volunteers to help out with our events.
-Email us at if you are interested in getting involved.
 Please see our News tab under Resources for current volunteer opportunities.
 We also currently have 1 open position on the Commission.
 If you are interested in applying to be a Commissioner, please send a letter of interest and resume to Christine Bongiorno, Director of Health and Human Services for the Town of Arlinton.

 How do I get in touch with Commission?